 The home features two bedrooms, a bathroom, a fully equipped kitchen, and a patio with a barbecue.
 The villa is only 8 kilometers from Karpathos Town and less than 50 kilometers from Olympos.
 More information is here.

 Luxury Places To Stay In Karpathos

 Royal Beach Hotel is located in the seaside village of Arkasa.
 The property features a pool with a poolside bar overlooking the sea.

-Rooms and studios are elegant and classically decorated, with balconies with sea or garden and pool views, a kitchenette with fridge and air conditioning.
+Rooms and studios are elegant and classically decorated, with balconies with sea or garden and pool views and a kitchenette with fridge and air conditioning.

-Guests can enjoy snacks and drinks on the poolside or the beach, relax on the sun-lounger terrace or enjoy a game of volleyball on the beach.
-The place is excellent for families, offering a separate pool and playground for children.
+Guests can enjoy snacks and drinks on the poolside or the beach, relax on the sun-lounger terrace or enjoy a volleyball game on the beach.
+The place is excellent for families, offering children a separate pool and playground.

 Where To Eat In Karpathos